top of page

 Increase in maximum pensionable earnings (CPP)

-The maximum pensionable earnings for CPP will increase from $66,600 to $68,500, which will result in a $113 CPP tax increase for both employers and employees in the 2024 tax year.
+The maximum pensionable earnings for CPP will increase from $68,500 to $71,300, which will result in a $166.60 CPP tax increase for both employers and employees in the 2025 tax year.
+In 2024 the CRA introduced the CPP enhancement, a second tier of CPP contributions.
+The maximum pensionable earnings for the CPP enhancement will increase from $74,60 to $85,000, which will result in a $416 CPP tax for both employers and employees.

 Increase Employment Insurance (EI) tax rate